Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Acknowledgements

 \section{Acknowledgements}

-We thank I.~Apellaniz, R.~Augusiak, R.~Demkowicz-Dobrza\'nski, O.~G\"uhne, P.~Horodecki, R.~Horodecki, J.~Ko\l ody\'nski, and J.~Siewert for discussions.
-We acknowledge the support of the EU (COST Action CA15220, QuantERA CEBBEC, QuantERA MENTA, QuantERA QuSiED, QuantERA eDICT), the Spanish MCIU (Grant No. PCI2018-092896), the Spanish Ministry of Science, Innovation and Universities and the European Regional Development Fund FEDER through Grant No. PGC2018-101355-B-I00 (MCIU/AEI/FEDER, EU), the Basque Government (Grant No. IT986-16), and the National Research, Development and Innovation Office NKFIH (Grant No. KH125096, No. 2019-2.1.7-ERA-NET-2020-00003).
+We thank I.~Apellaniz, R.~Augusiak, R.~Demkowicz-Dobrza\'nski, O.~G\"uhne, P.~Horodecki, R.~Horodecki, and J.~Siewert for discussions.
+We thank J.~Ko\l ody\'nski, K. Macieszczak, and R.~Demkowicz-Dobrza\'nski for discussing the details of \REF{Macieszczak2013Quantum_arxiv}.
+We acknowledge the support of the EU (COST Action CA23115, QuantERA MENTA, QuantERA QuSiED), the Spanish MCIU (Grant No. PCI2022-132947), the Basque Government (Grant No. IT1470-22), and the National Research, Development and Innovation Office NKFIH (Grant No. 2019-2.1.7-ERA-NET-2021-00036, Advanced Grant No. 152794).
+We acknowledge the support of the Grant No. PID2021-126273NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe".
 We thank the "Frontline" Research Excellence Programme of the NKFIH (Grant No. KKP133827).
+We thank the Project No. TKP2021-NVA-04, which has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the TKP2021-NVA funding scheme.
+We thank the Quantum Information National Laboratory of Hungary.
 G.~T. thanks a Bessel Research Award of the Humboldt Foundation.
+We also acknowledge the support of the EU (QuantERA eDICT, CHIST-ERA MoDIC) and the National Research, Development and Innovation Office NKFIH (No.~2019-2.1.7-ERA-NET-2020-00003, No.~2023-1.2.1-ERA\_NET-2023-00009, No.~KH125096, and No.~K145927).